-Tree regeneration arises from multiple processes such as pollination, fruit maturation, seed production, dispersal, germination, juvenile growth and survival (Price et al. 2001; Vacchiano et al. 2018).
+Tree regeneration arises from multiple processes including pollination, fruit maturation, seed production, dispersal, germination, juvenile growth and survival (Price et al. 2001; Vacchiano et al. 2018).
 All these processes are difficult to assess, and some of them are scarcely understood and thus appear highly stochastic (Bogdziewicz et al. 2021).
 Identifying the appropriate level of complexity for the mathematical formulation of the key factors that are leading to successful tree regeneration is challenging.
-Currently, tree regeneration processes in dynamic forest models are handled in a multitude of ways (König et al. 2022; Bugmann and Seidl 2022): from 1) entirely ignoring it (as done in classical forest growth models, e.g., Pretzsch et al. 2002), across 2) the use of a few simple environmental filters, as done in most forest “gap” models (Shugart 1984) and Dynamic Global Vegetation Models (e.g., Hickler et al. 2012; Smith, Prentice, and Sykes 2001a), to 3) complex approaches that incorporate local feedback from the canopy, multiple ecological processes and often also short time steps (e.g., Seidl et al. 2012; Wehrli et al. 2006), or 4) field-based statistical parameterizations, which however are not easy to extrapolate in space and time (e.g., Ribbens, Silander, and Pacala 1994).
+Currently, tree regeneration processes in dynamic forest models are handled in a multitude of ways (König et al. 2022; Bugmann and Seidl 2022): from 1) entirely ignoring them (as done in classical forest growth models, e.g., Pretzsch et al. 2002), across 2) the use of a few simple environmental filters, as done in most forest “gap” models (Shugart 1984) and Dynamic Global Vegetation Models (e.g., Hickler et al. 2012; Smith, Prentice, and Sykes 2001a), to 3) complex approaches that incorporate local feedback from the canopy, multiple ecological processes and often also short time steps (e.g., Seidl et al. 2012; Wehrli et al. 2006), or 4) field-based statistical parameterizations, which however are not easy to extrapolate in space and time (e.g., Ribbens, Silander, and Pacala 1994).

-Overall, models are needed to (1) synthesize existing empirical data and explore their relationships, (2) assess future tree regeneration e.g. in the context of global change scenarios, and (3) identify the most important processes that are shaping ecological patterns.
-Given the current strategies that are used in models of forest dynamics to represent tree regeneration, model behavior often is prone to problems, such as very high levels of tree regeneration that necessitate excess mortality at early stages of tree life to simulate correct stand structure and composition.
+Overall, models are needed to (1) synthesize existing empirical data and explore their relationships, (2) assess future tree regeneration e.g. in the context of global change scenarios, and (3) identify the most important processes that are shaping vegetation patterns.
+Given the strategies that are used in models of forest dynamics to represent tree regeneration, their behavior often is prone to problems, such as very high levels of tree regeneration that necessitate excess mortality at early stages of tree life to simulate correct stand structure and composition (Kroiss and HilleRisLambers 2015).
 Also, inadequately high species diversity in tree regeneration may be simulated, which is characteristic of “classical” forest gap models (Gutiérrez, Snell, and Bugmann 2016), at least as long as the simulation set-up comprises a multitude of species.
-Some models use calibration against local canopy-level data to constrain simulated regeneration levels, which is likely to hamper the general applicability of these models e.g. under scenarios of climate change.
-Furthermore, correctly capturing the species composition in tree regeneration as a function of the presence of seed trees in the canopy is often a particular challenge, potentially leading to unrealistic successional drift in the model, which must be corrected by factors that are hard to parameterize (e.g., Lischke and Löffler 2006).
-A related issue is the excessive reduction of species diversity due to positive feedback effects, such that eventually just single-species stands remain.
+Some models use calibration against local canopy-level data to constrain simulated tree regeneration, which is likely to hamper the general applicability of these models e.g. under scenarios of climate change.
+Furthermore, correctly capturing the species composition of tree regeneration as a function of the presence of seed trees in the canopy is often a particular challenge, potentially leading to unrealistic successional drift in the model, which must be corrected by factors that are hard to parameterize (e.g., Lischke and Löffler 2006).
+A related issue is the excessive reduction of species diversity due to positive feedback effects, such that eventually just single-species stands remain (Meier et al. 2011).
 This is sometimes corrected by the incorporation of a low level of seed influx of all species at all times (Schumacher et al. 2006) or by restricting the number of seeds per species in the seedbank (Lischke and Löffler 2006).
 However, simulated species composition is usually exceedingly sensitive to assumptions about seed availability, whereas the parameters of such functions are poorly constrained by field data.
-Lastly, there is often a problem with insufficient observational constraints on parameter values for models that start from very small tree sizes (e.g., 10 cm of height or even seeds) and track tree development in a process-oriented manner by considering a multitude of ecological influences, rather than emphasizing tree regeneration into a larger size class (e.g., Wehrli et al. 2006).
+Lastly, there is often a problem with insufficient observational constraints on parameter values for models that start from very small tree sizes (e.g., 10 cm in height, or even from seed) and track tree development in a process-oriented manner by considering a multitude of ecological influences, rather than emphasizing tree recruitment into a larger size class (e.g., Wehrli et al. 2006).